Rouperroux

 Rouperroux (/fr/) is a commune in the Orne department in north-western France.

 Geography

+The commune is made up of the following collection of villages and hamlets, Le Plessis, Rouperroux and La Geslinière.

+The commune is within the Normandie-Maine Regional Natural Park and Forêt d'Écouves.

 The Commune along with another 11 communes shares part of a 5,255 hectare, Natura 2000 conservation area, called the Vallée du Sarthon et affluents.